Tunisia says suicide bomber carried out bus attack claimed by Islamic State

 In the early chaotic days after its revolution, ultra-conservative Islamists gained ground, recruiting among young Tunisians and taking over mosques.

-More than 3,000 Tunisians are now fighting for Islamic State or other militant groups in Iraq, Syria and neighboring Libya.
+More than 3,000 Tunisians are now fighting for Islamic State or other militant groups in Iraq, Syria and neighbouring Libya.
 Some have threatened to return to stage attacks in Tunisia.

 The gunmen in the Sousse hotel and Bardo Museum attacks were all trained in jihadist camps in Libya.